angular/angular/aio/content/guide/router.md

 Take the relevant parts of the crisis retrieval logic in `CrisisDetailComponent.ngOnInit` and move them into the `CrisisDetailResolverService`.
-Import the `Crisis` model, `CrisisService`, and the `Router` so you can navigate elsewhere if you can't fetch the crisis.
+Import the `Crisis` model, `CrisisService`, and the `Router` so you can navigate elsewhere if you can't fetch the `Crisis`.

 Be explicit.
 Implement the `Resolve` interface with a type of `Crisis`.